Regulation of self-driving cars: Legislation and regulation in Japan

 Autonomous Driving System (ADS) and the certification process for the asserted type were legally defined.

 Through the amendment process, the achievements from the national project "SIP-adus" led by Cabinet Office since 2014 were fully considered and accepted.

 In May 2020, "The Road Act" was also amended to include definition of automatic operation control equipment in infrastructure, and came into effect.

 In July 2020, the next stage national level roadmap plan was officially issued which had considered social deployment and acceptability of Level 4.

 At the end of 2020, Ministry of Land, Infrastructure, Transport and Tourism (MLIT) amended its "Safety Regulation for Road Transport Vehicle" to reflect the finalized UNECE WP.29 GRVA's regulations consistently without delay.

 In April 2021, National Police Agency (NPA) published its expert committee's report of FY 2020 on summary of issues in research to realize Level 4 mobility services, including required legal amendment issues.

 During the summer of 2021, Ministry of Economy, Trade and Industry (METI) prepared with MLIT to launch a project "RoAD to the L4" to cover R&D with social deployment to realize acceptable Level 4 mobility service, and updated its public information in September.
 As a part of this project, civil law liability problem reflecting changed roles will be clarified.

 About misleading representation in marketing, Article 5 of "Act against Unjustifiable Premiums and Misleading Representations" is applied.

 At the end of 2021, NPA proposed an amendment bill on "Road Traffic Act" to include approving scheme for Level 4 services.

 In March 2022, the Japanese government adopted the bill to amend the act.

 In April 2022, the bill was deliberated at the ordinary National Diet session and passed.
-Under the amended act, a license system was be introduced for operators of transport services using unmanned Level 4 vehicles, which requires no driver in the remotely monitored vehicle within a limited area.
+Under the amended act, a license system was to be introduced for operators of transport services using unmanned Level 4 vehicles, which requires no driver in the remotely monitored vehicle within a limited area.
 Such vehicles are expected to be used for residents in depopulated areas.

-In October 2022, NPA unveiled their plan to make the amended "Road Traffic Act" into effect on April 2023, and on 20 December 2022, Japan's cabinet decided to allow Level 4 self-driving cars to be used for transit and delivery services from April 2023.
+In October 2022, NPA unveiled their plan to make the amended "Road Traffic Act" into effect in April 2023, and on 20 December 2022, Japan's cabinet decided to allow Level 4 self-driving cars to be used for transit and delivery services from 1 April 2023.

+On 1 April 2023, the amended "Road Traffic Act" was enforced.
+The government has a target of realizing Level 4 transport services in at least 40 locations by fiscal 2025.